a8m/djson/README.md

 ### Benchmark
-There are 3 benchmark types. small, medium and large payloads.
+There are 3 benchmark types: small, medium and large payloads.
-All the 3 taked from the `jsonparser` project, and they trying to simulate a real-life usage.
+All the 3 are taken from the `jsonparser` project, and they try to simulate a real-life usage.
-Each test results sats on a metrics table below. lower is better.
+Each result from the different benchmark types is shown in a metric table below.
+The lower the metrics are, the better the result is.
 __Time/op__ is in nanoseconds, __B/op__ is how many bytes were allocated per op and __allocs/op__ is the total number of memory allocations.
-Bench result that is better than the standard `encoding/json` marked in bold text.
+Benchmark results that are better than `encoding/json` are marked in bold text.
-Benchmarks run on AWS EC2 instance(c4.xlarge). see: [screenshots](link
-to screenshot in assets)
+The Benchmark tests run on AWS EC2 instance(c4.xlarge). see: [screenshots](link to screenshot in assets)

 Compared libraries: